AnticOwl/anticowl.github.io/_posts/2024-11-12-Batman-Arkham-Knight.md

 * Change the Console key according to your needs (optional)
 * Load the game and test in the menu if you can open the console.

 {% include note.html content="The console will crash your game while entering the batmobile.
-To avoid these, you will have to disable the nVidia settings Interactive smoke/fog and paper debris. "%}<br />
+To avoid these, you will have to disable the NVIDIA settings Interactive smoke/fog and paper debris. "%}<br />

 ## How To Take A Shot